iawia002/lux/README.md

 A temporary `.download` file is kept in the output directory.
 If `annie` is ran with the same arguments, then the download progress will resume from the last session.

+### Auto retry

+annie will auto retry when the download failed, you can specify the retry times by `-retry` option (default is 100).

 ### Cookies

 Cookies can be provided to `annie` with the `-c` option if they are required for accessing the video.